ZeroToHero-2015/CollectionsLambdaLinq/README.md

 * A collection of **unique** keys and values corresponding to those keys.
 * Each element in the Dictionary is a [KeyValuePair&lt;TKey, TValue&gt;](https://msdn.microsoft.com/en-us/library/5tbh8a42%28v=vs.110%29.aspx) struct.
-* Values can be retrieved using the keys, simalrly to using an [indexer](https://msdn.microsoft.com/en-us/library/6x16t2tx.aspx).
+* Values can be retrieved using the keys, similarly to using an [indexer](https://msdn.microsoft.com/en-us/library/6x16t2tx.aspx).
   Example:

   ```csharp